 If you have any projects that may potentially fall under the remit of R&D please contact our R&D tax specialist, Jon Connor, for a free assessment.

 Will my R&D tax credits claim be affected if I apply for a CBILS loan?

 The Coronavirus Business Interruption Loan Scheme (CBILS) provides financial support to SME businesses that are losing revenue, and seeing their cashflow disrupted, as a result of the COVID-19 outbreak.
-More information about this can be found here.
 You’ll still be eligible for R&D tax credits if you decide to take out a CBILS loan, however, if you are considering doing this, please contact Jon using the button below to understand the impact this will have on your R&D claim.